savuor/xscreensaver/readme.md

 It imitates old TV so well that I always wanted to have this as a filter.

+OpenCV is used just for video I/O, image loading and memory management.

 Build:
 * Get OpenCV and CMake
 * Run CMake with `-DOpenCV_DIR=<path_to_OpenCV_installation>` flag